ninhtran02/zdirect/README.md

 6. To submit the jobs, run the two files *batch\_submission\_bimodal.slurm* with the command:
 ```
-\texttt{./batch\_submission\_bimodal.slurm}
+sbatch batch_submission_bimodal.slurm
 ```

-7. The simulations will typically be finished in about a day, with the resulting data files saved to the subfolders within \texttt{ZDIRECT/simResults}.
+7. The simulations will typically be finished in about a day, with the resulting data files saved to the subfolders within *ZDIRECT/simResults*, *ZDIRECT/simResultsrhopos05*, *ZDIRECT/simResultsrhopos08*, *ZDIRECT/simResultsrhoneg05* and *ZDIRECT/simResultsrhoneg08*.